daronphang/investment_resources/financial_statements/balance_sheet/deferred_assets_liabilities.md

 ## Deferred Tax Asset:
-- Item that may be used to reduce taxable income in future
+- Item that may be used to reduce taxable income in future (returned as tax relief) that has expiration date.
 - Happens when business overpaid taxes or paid in advance on its balance sheet due to authorities recognizing different timing for expenses and revenue.
-- Returned as tax relief with expiration date.
 - Need to access the recoverability of assets which requires company to generate sufficient future taxable income to use the whole benefit.
 - Valuation allowance established if unable to be supported by carryback ability i.e. amount that cannot be recovered.